yiays/ConfessionBot/README.md

 You can easily rename the bot by changing the botname parameter in `config.ini`.
 You should also use a different Username and profile picture when creating the bot user.

 ### Setup Instructions
- - Clone the project to a folder
+ - Clone [Merely Framework](https://github.com/MerelyServices/Merely-Framework) into a folder
+ - Create a subfolder named 'overlay'
+ - Clone this project into 'overlay'
  - Install python <=3.10
  - Install required python packages with `python3 -m pip install -r requirements.txt`
  - Create a discord bot in the [Discord Developer Portal](https://discordapp.com/developers/applications/), you will need the token to continue